unccv/course_project/README.md

 ## 1. Topic Selection
-There are a huge number of applications of computer vision.
+There are a huge number of interesting applications of computer vision.
 Good course project topics will meet a few criteria:

 1. Use image or video data as primary data source
 2. Leverage Computer Vision algorithms on top of data